Old Town Walking Tour (Self Guided), Frankfurt

 4) Old Nicholas Church (Alte Nikolaikirche)

-The Old St Nicholas Church (German: Alte Nikolaikirche) is a medieval Lutheran church located near the Römer city hall in Frankfurt's Altstadt (Old Town).
-It is dedicated to Saint Nicholas, the patron saint of fishermen.
-The first chapel on this site was built in the mid-12th century, while the current in the mid-15th.
+The Old Nicholas Church (German: Alte Nikolaikirche), located near the Römer city hall in the Old Town (Altstadt) of Frankfurt, is a medieval Lutheran temple dedicated to Saint Nicholas, the patron saint of fishermen.
+The current building dates back to the mid-15th century, replacing the original chapel on this site that stood since the mid-12th century.
 The foundations of the previous Nikolaikirche found during excavations are now marked on the floor and give the impression of its dimensions.

-In the 15th century, a tower with leveled roof and a balcony were added to the existing structure.
-The balcony served as a viewing gallery for aristocrats when passion plays and other events took place in the plaza below.
-In 1838, the church was completely renovated.
-The previously closed northern portal, facing Saturday Mountain, was opened and the roof, gallery and corner turret were renewed.
-In 1903, the damaged cast-iron spire was torn down and replaced in 1904 by the pointed copper roof that still exists.

 The Reformation proved a turning point in the history of Nikolaikirche.
+In the 15th century, the existing structure had a tower with leveled roof and a balcony added.
+The latter served as a viewing gallery for aristocrats when passion plays and other events took place in the plaza below.
+In 1543, the church was closed and its altars were demolished.

-In 1543 the church was closed and its altars demolished.
-The building was leased for over 150 years and used as an archive for the municipal jury and, at times, as a warehouse during trade fairs.
-A trumpeter watchman stationed in the steeple, announced the arrival of boats up and down the Main by blowing a horn.
-The bugle was also sounded, like the modern day alarm, when fires were sighted.
+Over the next 150 years, the building was leased and used as an archive for the municipal jury and, at times, as a warehouse during trade fairs.
+A trumpeter watchman, stationed in the steeple, announced the arrival of boats up and down the River Main by blowing a horn.
+The bugle also sounded, like the modern-day alarm, whenever fires were sighted.

-In the 15th century, a tower with leveled roof and a balcony were added to the existing structure.
-The balcony served as a viewing gallery for aristocrats when passion plays and other events took place in the plaza below.
 In 1838, the church was completely renovated.
-The previously closed northern portal, facing Saturday Mountain, was opened and the roof, gallery and corner turret were renewed.
-In 1903, the damaged cast-iron spire was torn down and replaced in 1904 by the pointed copper roof that still exists.
+The previously closed northern portal facing Saturday Mountain was opened, and the roof, gallery, and corner turret were renewed.
+In 1903, the damaged cast-iron spire was torn down and replaced a year later by the pointed copper roof that still exists.

-During World War II, the Alte Nikolaikirche was one of the very few historical buildings in downtown Frankfurt spared from destruction by aerial warfare.
-Only the 19th century organ, despite being walled in, had become unusable from the effects of the war for reasons not quite known.
-The reconstruction of the building, started in the summer of 1947, was completed relatively quickly by the end of December 1948.
+During World War II, the Alte Nikolaikirche was one of the very few historical buildings in downtown Frankfurt to be spared from destruction by aerial warfare.
+Only the 19th-century organ, despite being walled in, had become unusable from the effects of the war for reasons not quite known.
+The reconstruction of the building, which started in the summer of 1947, was completed relatively quickly, by the end of December 1948.

 The church has a double aisle hall with a high Gothic choir and 51 bells, four of which are used for peals and 47 for carillons.
 The church is also renowned for its acoustics.
-Organ concerts, hand bells, trumpets, choirs and brass bands are hosted here regularly during the year.
-Another attraction is the spiral stairway leading to the gallery which affords a spectacular view of Romerberg plaza.
+Organ concerts, hand bells, trumpets, choirs, and brass bands perform here regularly.
+Another attraction is the spiral stairway leading to the gallery which affords a spectacular view of Romerberg Plaza.

 5) Historisches Museum (History Museum) (must see)

 The Historisches Museum Frankfurt (Frankfurt History Museum) was founded in 1878.
-Aimed at recounting momentous events that have shaped the city, the museum houses several permanent exhibitions, featuring cultural and other objects relating to the history of Frankfurt from the early medieval period to the present, as well as provides space for temporary ones.
+Aimed at recounting momentous events that have shaped the city, the museum houses several permanent exhibitions, featuring cultural and other objects relating to the history of Frankfurt - from the early medieval period to the present, as well as provides space for temporary exhibits.

 The HMF moved to its current location – the 12th-century Romanesque Palace, called Salhoff – in 1955.
 Today, it represents a complex of five historical buildings, plus a new exhibition hall and a small administration building replacing the extension built in 1972.

 At the entry, visitors are greeted with a portrait of Charlemagne.
-Further inside, the museum treasures include the St. Anne altarpiece from a Carmelite church, the Heller altarpiece by Albrecht Durer from a Dominican cloister, and a sculpture depicting the reconciliation of Emperor Otto I with his brother Heinrich by Alfred Rathel.
+Further inside, the museum treasures include the Saint Anne altarpiece from a Carmelite church, the Heller altarpiece by Albrecht Durer from a Dominican cloister, and a sculpture depicting the reconciliation of Emperor Otto I with his brother Heinrich by Alfred Rathel.
 Major attractions within the museum are the three scale models of the city made by the Treuner brothers: one showing medieval Frankfurt, the other showing the city after the 1944 bombardment, and a third modern postwar model of Frankfurt.

-The Historisches Museum also has an interactive space for children, a large collection of porcelain and a unique collection of comic books.
+The Historisches Museum also has an interactive space for children, a large collection of porcelain, and a unique collection of comic books.

 Why You Should Visit: